Prose - Christine Granados

 Laura Leigh Morris is the author of Jaws of Life: Stories, forthcoming from Vandalia Press in 2018.
 She is an Assistant Professor of English at Furman University in Greenville, SC, where she teaches creative writing and literature.
 Morris received her PhD from Texas A&M University and was a National Endowment for the Arts/Bureau of Prisons Artist in Residence at Bryan Federal Prison Camp.

-Ryan Neighbors is an Oklahoma expatriate and current resident of the Rio Grande Valley, where he eats copious amounts of Mexican food and serves as a Lecturer for Texas A&M's Higher Education Center in McAllen.
+Ryan Neighbors is an Oklahoma expatriate and current resident of the Rio Grande Valley, where he serves as a Lecturer for Texas A&M's Higher Education Center in McAllen.
 He lives with his wife, four kids, two dogs, and a photo of himself with the head of hair he used to have and the motorcycle he used to own.
 When possible, he enjoys sitting alone, doing nothing and not being bothered.
 Also, various arts and crafts.
 His creative work has appeared in Tampa Review, Barely South Review, Stoneboat Literary Journal, Found Poetry Review, and elsewhere.
-He is currently working on his first novel, which he plans to complete at some vague point in the future.
+He is currently working on his first novel.

 Jason Marc Harris received his Ph.D. in English Literature from the University of Washington and MFA from Bowling Green State University, where he served as Fiction Editor of Mid-American Review.
 He is an Instructional Assistant Professor of English here at Texas A&M University and teaches creative writing, folklore, and literature.
 He is the author of Folklore and the Fantastic in Nineteenth-Century British Fiction and co-author of The Troll Tale and Other Scary Stories and Laugh Without Guilt: A Clean Joke Book.
 Stories appear in literary journals such as Arroyo Literary Review, Cheap Pop, EveryDay Fiction, Gris-Gris, Masque and Spectacle, Midwestern Gothic, Psychopomp Magazine, Riding Light Review.
 Fiction forthcoming from The Offbeat, Bull, Jellyfish Review, and in the upcoming textbook, Flash!
 Writing the Very Short Story.